Good Reductions of Shimura Varieties of Hodge Type in Arbitrary Unramified Mixed Characteristic, Part II

-If the adjoint group $G_1^{\ad}$ is trivial, then Theorem 1.6 is well known (it is an easy consequence of either [Mi2, Rm.
-2.16] or [Va1, Example 3.2.8]).
-Thus to prove Theorem 1.6 we can assume that the adjoint group $G_1^{\ad}$ is non-trivial.
+If the adjoint group $G_1^{\ad}$ is trivial, then Main Theorem A is well known (it is an easy consequence of either [Mi2, Rm.
+2.16] or [Va1, Ex.
+3.2.8]).
+Thus to prove the Main Theorem A we can assume that the adjoint group $G_1^{\ad}$ is non-trivial.

 {\bf 4.1.
 Proofs of 1.6 (a) to (c).} Let $(G_1^{\ad},\scrX^{\ad},H_1^{\ad})=\prod_{i\in I} (G_i,\scrX_i,H_i)$ be the product decomposition into simple, adjoint Shimura triples.
 Thus each $(G_i,\scrX_i)$ is a simple, adjoint Shimura pair.
 Let $\scrN_i$ be the integral canonical model of $(G_i,\scrX_i,H_i)$, cf. Theorem 1.5 (ii).
 We consider the product $\scrN^{\ad}:=\prod_{i\in I} \scrN_{i,E(G_1^{\ad},\scrX_1^{\ad})_{(p)}}$ of $E(G_1^{\ad},\scrX_1^{\ad})_{(p)}$-schemes; it is the integral canonical model of $(G_1^{\ad},\scrX_1^{\ad},H_1^{\ad})$.
 Let $\scrN_1$ be the normalization of $\scrN^{\ad}$ in the ring of fractions of $\Sh(G_1,\scrX_1)/H_1$.
 We check that: